The government contracting field is an interesting mix of business, law and government. I have been asked to research

 F. Treatises and Other Research Resources

 Government contracts treatises range from the small paperback Government Contracts in a Nutshell to the multi-volume Government Contracts: Cyclopedic Guide to Law, Administration, Procedure (Matthew Bender).
 The George Washington University Law School produces several good treatises including Formation of Government Contracts and Administration of Government Contracts, both by Ralph Nash and John Cibinic and The Government Contracts Reference Book: A Comprehensive Guide to the Language of Procurement by Ralph Nash.
-Most of the GW books are available online through CCH's Nash & Cibinic eSeries.
+Most of the GW books are available online through CCH's Nash & Cibinic eSeries, which is also available on Lexis.

 The ABA Section of Public Contract Law publishes several practice-oriented books such as the Guide To Service Subcontract Terms and Conditions and Best Practices in the Acquisition of a Government Contractor.
 Click here to see all the government contracts books, CDs and MP3s currently available from the ABA Bookstore.